BIM Informed Visual SLAM for Construction Environments: Methodology

 \subsection{System Overview}

-We build upon \textit{vS-Graphs}~\cite{tourani2025vsgraphs}, a visual SLAM system that extends \textit{ORB-SLAM3}~\cite{orb3} by introducing structural concepts into the pipeline.
-This choice is motivated by its ability to represent planar elements such as walls, which is particularly useful since they are common in structured indoor construction environments.
-An overview of the proposed system architecture is shown in Fig.~\ref{fig:system_architecture}.
+Our system builds upon an existing visual SLAM backbone that integrates structural walls into its map representation.
+Accurate wall estimation is essential for our approach, and for this we leverage RGB-D sensors, which provide immediate metric scale and geometric reliability on the textureless surfaces common in construction sites, where stereo matching often fails~\cite{rgbd_survey}. {Our system builds upon an existing visual SLAM backbone that integrates structural walls into its map representation. } The overall architecture is illustrated in Fig.~\ref{fig:system_architecture}.

-\textbf{Inputs.} The pipeline receives two main inputs: (i) RGB-D data, and (ii) a set of architectural walls extracted from the BIM with the specification of two BIM wall IDs expected to be observed first.
-Each wall, either detected or BIM-extracted wall, is represented as a structured object:
+\textbf{Inputs.} The system takes three inputs: (i) RGB-D data from the camera, (ii) architectural walls extracted from the BIM, and (iii) the correspondences between two BIM walls and their detected counterparts, established through a human interface (Section~III-C).
+Both detected and BIM-extracted walls are represented as: